What determines how much I have to pay for coverage?

-Health insurance plans vary based on the level of coverage they provide.
-The cost will be based on the type of health insurance plan you determine is right for you.
+Health insurance plans vary based on the level of coverage they provide, but you determine the type of plan that’s right for you and your wallet.

 - Generally speaking, if you have a larger you will pay a lower monthly ; but, you may have more up front before your insurance kicks in.

 - Alternatively, if you have a smaller , you generally will pay a higher monthly ; but, you may have lower up front and insurance will kick in sooner.

 - If you have a higher monthly , you may pay a lower .

 - If you have a lower monthly , you may pay a higher .

 The ACA requires all plans offered include a .
 There will be some difference in based on age, but your gender, health status, pregnancy, or disability will not change the cost of your insurance.

 You have options for finding health insurance that fits the unique needs of you and your family.

 Depending on your income, you may be eligible for help paying your health insurance .